sbeamer/gapbs/README.md

 Graph Loading
 -------------

-All of the binaries use the same command-line options for loading graphs.
+All of the binaries use the same command-line options for loading graphs:
 + `-g 20` generates a Kronecker graph with 2^20 vertices (Graph500 specifications)
 + `-u 20` generates a uniform random graph with 2^20 vertices (degree 16)
 + `-f graph.el` loads graph from file graph.el